calipho-sib/nextprot-docs/help/learn-programmatic-access.md

 #Develop and contribute

-You can create viewers that integrates very easily in our platform putting them on [GitHub](https://www.github.com/).
+You can create viewers that integrates very easily on neXtProt platform by sharing your code on [GitHub](https://www.github.com/).

 The following URL will match the GitHub repositry for the given user: